haggertypat/DirectoryBundle/Resources/doc/README.markdown

 You must add ``home`` and ``about`` routes to your bundle.

 ### Config
+* bundle_name - name of your bundle - required
 * title - used for page title, heading, og tags - required
 * logo - used in header - optional
 * menu_builder - the main menu to use - optional